 - 2. The "B" Account: - a.
 On October 1, 2022, the "B" Account shall be created. - b.
 During fiscal year 2023, all income earned in fiscal year 2023 shall be deposited into the "B" Account for disbursement in fiscal year 2024. - c.
-For fiscal year 2024 and thereafter, the "B" Account shall consist of the prior year's income from investment of funds in the "A" Account. - 3.
-The "C" Account: - a.
-Shall be created at the same time as the "A" Account, and beginning in fiscal year 2005 through fiscal year 2022, any annual income on the Fund over six percent (6%) shall be deposited in the "C" Account, up to the limit specified in (b) below.
+For fiscal year 2024 and thereafter, the "B" Account shall consist of the prior year's income from investment of funds in the "A" Account.

+3. The "C" Account:

+- a.
+Shall be created at the same time as the "A" Account, and beginning in fiscal year 2004 through fiscal year 2022, any annual income on the Fund over six percent (6%) shall be deposited in the "C" Account, up to the limit specified in (b) below.
 Beginning in fiscal year 2023, the "C" Account shall be replenished from the "B" Account in accordance with paragraph 6 below; - b.
 Shall contain no more than three times the estimated equivalent of the fiscal year 2023 annual grant assistance, including estimated inflation calculated in accordance with Section 217 of the Compact.
 Any excess above the estimated amount shall return to the "A" Account; and - c.
 May be drawn on, to the extent it contains sufficient funds, to address any shortfall in the "B" Account after fiscal year 2023, if income on the "A" Account falls below the previous year's distribution (not including any amount distributed that year for special needs) adjusted for inflation to the Government of the Republic of the Marshall Islands and for special needs agreed to by the Committee.

-Total amounts allocated to the "C" Account during the years ended September 30, 2006 and 2005 were \$2,729,840 and \$-0-, respectively.
+At September 30, 2007 the "C" Account had not yet been funded.
+Total amounts allocated to the "C" Account during the years ended September 30, 2007 and 2006 were \$6,350,626 and \$2,729,840, respectively.
 The actual amount that will ultimately be transferred to the "C" Account will be determined by the Joint Trust Fund Committee based on actual cumulative investment performance through the date of the transfer.